-Once you've set aside your cash position, put in place a plan to periodically refill your cash stake so that it always will cover one to two years' worth of living expenses.
+Once you've set aside your cash position, put in place a plan to periodically refill your cash stake so that it always will cover one to two years worth of living expenses.
 This article details the bucket approach to managing your income during retirement, and this one discusses bucket maintenance.
-This article shows a sample bucket portfolio using conventional mutual funds, while this one features a bucketed exchange-traded fund portfolio.
+My model portfolios home page features an array of bucket portfolios, composed of exchange-traded funds and conventional mutual funds.
 This article shows how the bucket strategy would have worked on a year-by-year basis using the mutual fund bucket portfolio and a pure total-return strategy.

 Next, determine a sequence of withdrawals for your longer-term assets, based on the aforementioned guidelines.
-Your longest-term, riskiest assets should go in your Roth IRA because you'll tap them last in the sequence.
+Your longest-term, riskiest assets should generally go in your Roth IRA because you'll tap them last in the sequence.
 This article discusses the interplay between the bucket strategy and various account types.

 Also Keep in Mind

 Also, bear in mind that the preceding has focused primarily on retirees who are older than age 59 1/2, the age at which you can begin tapping retirement accounts without penalty.
-However, if you're between 55 and 59 1/2 and you left your employer after you turned age 55, you can tap your 401(k) without penalty.
+However, if you're between 55 and 59 1/2 and you left your employer after you turned 55, you can tap your 401(k) without penalty.
 (You will pay taxes, however, as with all 401(k) distributions.)